Tennessee

 7. Understand your rights with police.
 You are not legally required to share Ring footage with law enforcement without a warrant or court order.
 Sharing is voluntary unless compelled by legal process.

 8. Know the civil liability exposure.
-Tennessee's statutory damages of $100 per day or $10,000 (whichever is greater) for wiretapping violations create significant financial risk for improperly configured Ring doorbells that record private conversations.
+Tennessee repealed its own civil action for wiretapping victims in 2024, but a federal civil claim under 18 U.S.C. section 2520 can still impose statutory damages of $100 per day or $10,000 (whichever is greater) for wiretapping violations, creating financial risk for improperly configured Ring doorbells that record private conversations.

 More Tennessee Laws